chizzletaz/MilestoneProject4/README.md

 **CRUD (Create, Read, Update, Delete) functionality**
 *Create:*
-- Logged in users can create new recipes.
-- Admin can create new categories.
+- Admin can create new trips and products.

 *Read:*
-- All users can search and view recipes.
+- All users can search and view trips and products.

 *Update:*
-- Logged in users can edit their own recipes.
-- Admin can edit categories.
+- Admin can edit trips and products.

 *Delete:*
-- Logged in users can delete their own recipes.
-- Admin can delete categories.
+- Admin can delete trips and products.

 ## **Features left to implement**
-- **Rating/liking recipes** by other users.
+- **Rating/liking products and trips** by users.
-- **Sharing recipes** via social media, email or other ways of communication.
+- **Sharing option** via social media, email or other ways of communication.
-- A **save option** to save other users' recipes.
+- A **favourite option**, so users can save their favourite trips andor products on their profile page.
 - **Deleting a profile**, when a user doesn't want to use the account anymore.
-- A **sort option**, so users can sort by attribute (alphabetically, time, rating, etc).
-- An **add labels** option to add labels (e.g. vegan, gluten free) to recipes.
 - **Pagination**, in case the number of recipes gets too large.
 It would be more user friendly to have pagination.
-- **Reset password**, in case the user has lost their password and wants to reset it.
 ---
 # **Technologies used**